 -2015: "Food, Farm, and Table" held in Grand Rapids Public Library.
 Featured speakers included Hank Meijer (Meijer, Inc.) and Ellen Messer (Tufts University), with panel discussions exploring West Michigan's diverse foodways and food history.

--2014: "Immigration and Civil Rights" held in Holland Museum (check dates), featured speakers included Bing Goei and Nora Salas, with panel discussions devoted to West Michigan's immigration and civil rights histories.
+-2014: "Immigration and Civil Rights" held in Holland Museum.
+Featured speakers included Bing Goei (State of Michigan) and Nora Salas (GVSU), with panel discussions devoted to West Michigan's immigration and civil rights histories.

 -2013: "Natives, Settlers, and Founders: Our Shared Community History" held in at the Grand Haven Community Center.
-Featured speakers include Eric Hemenway, Wallace Ewing, and Marjie Viveen
+Featured speakers include Eric Hemenway (LTBB), Wallace Ewing, and Marjie Viveen

 -2012: "Transportation, Waterways, etc." held at the Annis Water Institute in Muskegon, Michigan.
 Featured speakers include Kevin Finney, Carl Bajema, Daniel Yakes, Christine Byron, and Tom Wilson.